Broad question. Do you mean domestically? Entering which country? Which country are you a citizen of? Etc.

 Entry requirements vary widely from country to country and can depend on several variables: how long you plan on staying in a place, your 'regular' profession, information on the landing card, proof that you can support yourself while in a country and handle the questions from an immigration officer.
 Most countries want to make sure that your not having a return ticket doesn't equate to your staying in the country to work, etc. In the past I carried a copy of a recent bank statement or proof of a hostel reservation in an ongoing country I'm visiting to show my intention that I am just traveling through.

-Best approach is to look at the State Department or equivalent website of the country(ies) you are planning to visit to see what they require for entry. almost 7 years ago
+Best approach is to look at the State Department or equivalent website of the country(ies) you are planning to visit to see what they require for entry. about 7 years ago